hastur-dev/ratterm/README.md

 #

 A split-terminal TUI application with a PTY-based terminal emulator and code editor.
+Made with Ratatui and Crossterm

 ```
   ╦═╗╔═╗╔╦╗╔╦╗╔═╗╦═╗╔╦╗